eth-cscs/cug25-uenv/slides/cpe/slides.md

 * currently packages are missing (examples: libpals CPE-25.03-aarch64, libxpmem CPE-24.07-x86_64)
 * it is currently marked as "experimental" and "not for production"

-CSCS also uses the RPM repo for uenv deployment
+CSCS also uses the RPM repo for uenv deployment:
+* we are intested in HPE's plans for supporting it
-* it is our position that this is a good step towards modern CPE deployment
+* it is a step in the right direction for more flexible methods for providing CPE software.